Thomasbrockmansvives/VELOG/README.md

 1. Create a .env file in the root directory of the project
 2. Add the configuration as shown in example_env (modify if you placed the database elsewhere)

+The database can be tested with the db_testing.py script

 ## Database structure

 **Filename:** velog.db <br>